How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 2) Learn to Love The Journey

-For me, I’ve found this to be easy because I view getting around car-free is an adventure.
-I notice my child-like desire for exploration come into play when I’m sitting on a street in LA waiting for a bus to come to take me to a pupusería in Inglewood.
+I noticed my childlike desire for exploration come into play when I was standing on a street in LA waiting for a bus to come to take me to a pupusería in Inglewood.

 When I took the Amtrak from Pittsburgh to Chicago (and got a private roomette), I didn’t want it to end because the views were so incredible.
 I could’ve stayed on that train for 48 more hours, and I didn’t care where it was going!
 Such is the power of embracing the journey, regardless of how long it takes.

-Even when it was as bad as bad, like on my 7-hour Greyhound bus to Louisville that ended in, well, not the nicest part of Louisville, I viewed it as a true moment in my exploration of what it means to be American.
+Even when things seem bad, like on my 7-hour Greyhound bus to Louisville that ended in, well, not the nicest part of Louisville, I viewed it as a true moment in my exploration of what it means to be American.
 It means if you don’t own a car, you’re often a second-class citizen, dropped off next to broken glass and a half-vacant strip mall.
 (If you find yourself considering the Greyhound, read my article on tips to thrive on the Greyhound bus.)

 3) Become a Puzzle Solver